dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 ### Step 3: Join orders and reviews

 **Goal:**
-Link customer orders with their review data to prepare for satisfaction analysis.
+Link customer orders with their review data to prepare for customer satisfaction analysis.

 **Actions Taken:**
 - Performed an `INNER JOIN` between `olist_orders` and `olist_order_reviews` using `order_id`